Devs-Do-Code/ai4free/README.md

 - **Phind:** Offers access to advanced LLMs with research and demo capabilities for tasks like text generation, code generation, and question answering.
 - **Yep:** Provides access to models like "Mixtral-8x7B-Instruct-v0.1" with capabilities for text generation, translation, and question answering.
 - **YouChat:** Offers free-tier access to a powerful LLM with abilities for dialogue, text generation, and question answering.
+- **ThinkAnyAI:** Offers access to various LLM models like "claude-3-haiku", "llama-3-8b-instruct", "mistral-7b-instruct", "rwkv-v6", "gemini-pro", and "gpt-3.5-turbo" for tasks like text generation, question answering, and creative writing.

 ## Conclusion
 AI4Free opens up exciting possibilities for exploring and utilizing the power of large language models without any cost.
 With its easy-to-use interface and support for diverse LLM providers, the library provides a valuable tool for developers, researchers, and anyone interested in exploring the cutting-edge of AI language technology.